Trajectory Class Fluctuation Theorem: Free Energies via Constant-Difference Classes

-With the free energy landscapes determined, it becomes straightforward to set strong bounds on not only the computation that resulted from the original experiment with $\vec{\lambda}$ and $\distinit$, but \emph{any} computation that starts in a metastable distribution $q$ with initial parameter $\lambda(0)$ and final parameter $\lambda(\tau)$.
-Specifically, if the computation is the stochastic map $p_{m \rightarrow m'}$---the conditional probability of arriving in $m'$ given that the state started in $m$---then the work is bounded by:
+With the free energy landscapes determined, it becomes straightforward to set strong bounds not only on the process that resulted from the original experiment with $\vec{\lambda}$ and $\distinit$, but on \emph{any} experiment that has the same initial and final protocol configurations and begins in a metastable distribution.
+Suppose the initial memory state distribution of the process is $q$.
+Let the resultant final memory state distribution of the process be $q'$: